Flying High in Bird Heaven: MSTR, PSUS, ETF

 They're pulling him back in.
 They're pulling him back in.

-Well, him and his palms.
+Well, him and his pastor.

 You know the appeal of ETFs.
 You can't walk away from ETFs.